Sithi5/simple-image-encryptor/README.md

 # File Encryption Program

 This is a Python program that can encrypt and decrypt files using the cryptography package.
-It supports encryption and decryption of PNG image files, but can be easily modified to support other file types.
+It supports encryption and decryption of PNG and JPG image files, but can be easily modified to support other file types.

 ## Requirements